Visual Supports

 Choosing an Art Style

-Ella offers 12 different art styles.
-Choose the one that resonates best with your child:
+Ella offers 12 art styles.
+Choose the one that resonates best with your child.

-Tip: Toggle on the "Remove backgrounds" option to render any style without backgrounds for a cleaner, more focused look.
+Tip: Toggle "Remove backgrounds" to render any style without a background for a cleaner, more focused look.

 Adding Supporting References

-You can add other characters, places, or objects to appear alongside the main character.
-This is helpful for:
+Before creating your support, you can add other characters, places, or objects to appear alongside the main character.
+Useful for:

 Finalizing Your Creation